 If you've already created and used actions in your organization, you're familiar with how they work in Salesforce Classic.
-If you've used our mobile apps, you've seen how they work in Salesforce1.
-In Lightning Experience, instead of showing up in one place-like the Chatter publisher or the Salesforce1 action bar-actions are split into different areas.
+If you've used our mobile apps, you've seen how they work in the Salesforce mobile app.
+In Lightning Experience, instead of showing up in one place-like the Chatter publisher or the Salesforce mobile app action bar-actions are split into different areas.